singhhitendra337/linux_the_final_boss/Day_01/notes_and_exercises.md

 3. **Identify Package Managers:**
    - Run `sudo yum update` on Amazon Linux 2 and `sudo apt update` on Ubuntu.
    - **Question:** What happens?
-Explain the difference in one sentence.
+Explain the difference in one sentence, referencing the package managers section above.

 4. **Distribution vs. Kernel:**
    - **Question:** Explain the difference between the **Linux kernel** and a **Linux distribution** in your own words.